-Question Answer Marks EITHER 8(a) Compare some of the ways in which two poems present living creatures.
+Question Answer Marks EITHER 8(a) Compare ways in which two poems present powerful emotions.
 25 Mark according to the levels of response marking criteria.
-OR 8(b) Discuss the meaning and effects of the following poem, analysing ways in which David C Ward presents the brother-in-law.
+OR 8(b) Comment closely on the following poem, analysing ways in which Patricia Beer presents the mother.
 25 Mark according to the levels of response marking criteria.